The Psychology of Eyewitness Identification

 By , UCLA Law School Professor

-Cognitive psychologists have conducted literally thousands of experiments examining factors that might affect the accuracy of eyewitness identifications.
-These experiments give us reason to be skeptical of a crime victim who points to the defendant in court and professes certainty.
-(For information on the process of indentification in criminal cases, see Nolo's page for Eyewitness Identification issues.)
+Many eyewitnesses are sincere in their identification of a culprit, but this doesn't make them accurate.
+Cognitive psychologists have conducted thousands of experiments examining factors that can affect the accuracy of eyewitness identifications.
+This research gives us good reason to be skeptical of a witness who points to the defendant in court and professes certainty.

-Even identifications that sound quite convincing can be mistaken.
 The human memory doesn't act like a machine, accurately recording, storing, and retrieving images on demand.
-Eyewitnesses, like all of us, construct and interpret what they as they see it.
-And the construction and interpretation process occurs well past the event itself.
+A person stores memories in a way that makes sense to them, not necessarily how they happened.
+Memories are fragile and susceptible to stress, suggestions, biases, time, and other memories.
 As one expert puts it, "Some memories are elaborations created by witnesses over time based on their own rationalizations for what must have happened and suggestions from others."
-(Geiselman, Eyewitness Expert Testimony, pp. 74-75, Eagle Publishers, 1995.)
+(Geiselman, Eyewitness Expert Testimony (1995).)

-Some of the factors associated with mistaken identifications are matters of common sense and everyday experience.
-For example, all of us recognize the difficulty of making an accurate identification based on a "quick glance" as opposed to a "long look."
+Estimator variables are often matters of common sense and everyday experience.
+For example, most people recognize the difficulty of making an accurate identification based on a quick glance as opposed to a long look.
 Similarly, you don't have to be a cognitive scientist to know that lighting, distance, and the witness's physical condition (for example, fatigued) can also compromise an identification.
-But here are some of the less obvious factors that have led eyewitnesses to make mistakes:
+Here are some of the less obvious factors that have led eyewitnesses to make mistakes.

 Stress.
 While many people tend to believe that "stress sharpens the senses," research consistently shows that people who are under stress when they observe an event are more likely to misidentify the culprit.